Is Windows Defender Good Enough in 2024? Full Guide

 9. Trend Micro — Good Phishing Protection

 I’m not a fan of Trend Micro’s parental controls, privacy scanner, or VPN.
 They’re ok, but they’re not nearly as good as the offerings from competitors like Norton and McAfee.
-Trend Micro’s parental controls offer very basic features like web and app filtering and setting time limits for devices, but there’s no geofencing, you can’t really monitor the videos your kid watches on YouTube, and the report screen doesn’t provide enough information.
-I ran into some problems getting the privacy scanner to work with Google Chrome.
-And while the VPN is fast, works with a lot of streaming apps, and allows torrenting, it’s missing a kill switch, has a smaller server network, and has some connection issues.
+Trend Micro’s parental controls offer very basic features like web and app filtering and setting time limits for devices, but there’s no geofencing, the reports it creates are lacking in detail, and the PrivacyScanner didn’t work with Chrome in my tests.
+Still, it’s better than what you get with Windows’s native parental controls.
+The VPN is fast, works with a lot of streaming apps, and allows torrenting, but it’s missing a kill switch, has a smaller server network, and has some connection issues.

 9. Trend Micro — Good Phishing Protection